nerves-project/nerves_initramfs/README.md

 Real configuration files contain rules to handle fallback logic or set up root filesystem mounts that Linux wouldn't be able to do without help.

+### Variables

 Variables can be defined and used as needed like other languages.
 The following variables have special uses:

 Variable           | Description
 -------------------|-------------
 rootfs.fstype      | Root filesystem time.
-Defaults to "squashfs" rootfs.path        | Root filesystem path.
-Defaults to "/dev/mmcblk0p2"
-rootfs.encrypted   | True if the filesystem is encrypted.
+Defaults to "squashfs" rootfs.path        | Root filesystem path or spec.
+Defaults to "/dev/mmcblk0p2" rootfs.encrypted   | True if the filesystem is encrypted.
 Defaults to `false` rootfs.cipher      | The cipher used to encrypt the filesystem.
 For example, "aes-cbc-plain" rootfs.secret      | The secret key as hex digits